 We could display positive and negative statistics all day long about Extreme Poverty, GDP per capita, Population Child Mortality, Fertility Rate, Life Expectancy, Hunger and Undernourishment, Education—years of schooling and literacy, Access to improved water sources and sanitation, Energy Access, Energy Use, CO2 emissions.
 But that doesn’t explain the basics.

 Why has this state of the world come about?
 We could blame government, leadership, politics, greed, egoism and all sorts of other characteristics.
 But can someone please make sense out of all these conflicting conundrums the world and individuals find themselves facing?
 Agony of Humankind will get down to these basic, rock-bottom answers.

-This book is built on all 5 former books.
+This book is built on all 6 former books.
 The previous books have already built the foundation.
-Theology, the sacred book, could it be the bible, God, The characters, the reason for humankind on Earth (rulership and relations).
+Theology, the sacred book, could it be the bible, God, the characters, the reason for humankind on Earth (rulership and relations).
 You know The Explanation does not consider the Bible a fairy tale.
 The Explanation is based on understanding Biblical Hebrew.
-Through the 7 keys to master the language and the free online tools you can easily use to verify all that I write.
+Through the 7 keys to master the language and the free online tools, you can easily verify all I write.

 The last book, Origin of Humankind; the story of humans on Earth is the introduction to Agony of Humankind.
 Why?
 Because it relates the creation of humankind in Genesis 2 just before we get into Genesis 3.